 In conjunction with the compensation they receive personally, the family members of qualifying SSDI benefit recipients could also receive a portion of that qualifying individual’s benefits for themselves.
-To learn more about specific types of SSD benefits in Alpharetta, consult a social security disability lawyer.
-A skilled attorney could help you assess your potential claim, prepare an application, and review rejected applications to determine how best to go about filing an appeal.
+To learn more about specific types of SSD benefits in Alpharetta, consult a Social Security disability lawyer.
+A skilled advocate for the disabled can help you assess your potential claim, prepare an application, and review rejected applications to determine how best to go about filing an appeal.

 If an individual is entitled to receive SSD benefits, certain members of their family could also qualify for SSD benefits.
 SSD benefits are typically available to spouses, divorced spouses, children, disabled children, and adult children who were disabled before the age of 22.

 Each qualifying family member could be eligible to receive up to 50 percent of a qualifying individual’s monthly disability amount.
 The SSA has found that the total amount the person who receives SSD benefits directly and their family members who receive benefits through them could collectively receive typically falls between 150 and 180 percent of the qualifying individual’s disability benefit.

 Those who qualify for SSD benefits may also receive Medicare coverage.
 Medicare coverage could begin automatically after a person has been approved for SSD benefits.

 If a person is considering applying for SSD benefits, it could be important that they are prepared for the inherent complexities in the application and approval process.
 They may also need to be aware that the SSA rejects the initial applications of many people seeking SSD benefit.